Gaia hypothesis: Precedents

 The idea of the Earth as an integrated whole, a living being, has a long tradition.
 The mythical Gaia was the primal Greek goddess personifying the Earth, the Greek version of "Mother Nature" (from Ge = Earth, and Aia = PIE grandmother), or the Earth Mother.
 James Lovelock gave this name to his hypothesis after a suggestion from the novelist William Golding, who was living in the same village as Lovelock at the time (Bowerchalke, Wiltshire, UK).
 Golding's advice was based on Gea, an alternative spelling for the name of the Greek goddess, which is used as prefix in geology, geophysics and geochemistry.
-Golding later made reference to Gaia in his Nobel prize acceptance speech.
+Golding later made reference to Gaia in his Nobel Prize acceptance lecture.

 In the eighteenth century, as geology consolidated as a modern science, James Hutton maintained that geological and biological processes are interlinked.
 Later, the naturalist and explorer Alexander von Humboldt recognized the coevolution of living organisms, climate, and Earth's crust.
 In the twentieth century, Vladimir Vernadsky formulated a theory of Earth's development that is now one of the foundations of ecology.
 Vernadsky was a Ukrainian geochemist and was one of the first scientists to recognize that the oxygen, nitrogen, and carbon dioxide in the Earth's atmosphere result from biological processes.
 During the 1920s he published works arguing that living organisms could reshape the planet as surely as any physical force.
 Vernadsky was a pioneer of the scientific bases for the environmental sciences.
 His visionary pronouncements were not widely accepted in the West, and some decades later the Gaia hypothesis received the same type of initial resistance from the scientific community.

 Also in the turn to the 20th century Aldo Leopold, pioneer in the development of modern environmental ethics and in the movement for wilderness conservation, suggested a living Earth in his biocentric or holistic ethics regarding land.

 Another influence for the Gaia hypothesis and the environmental movement in general came as a side effect of the Space Race between the Soviet Union and the United States of America.
 During the 1960s, the first humans in space could see how the Earth looked as a whole.
-The photograph Earthrise taken by astronaut William Anders in 1968 during the Apollo 8 mission became, through the Overview Effect an early symbol for the global ecology movement.
+The photograph Earthrise taken by astronaut William Anders in 1968 during the Apollo 8 mission became, through the Overview Effect, an early symbol for the global ecology movement.